 Designed to inspire and motivate, gadgets like heart rate monitors, GPS devices and pedometers can give you instant feedback about your mileage, pace, calorie burn and effort.
+There are also many free apps—from pedometers to trackers like MyFitnessPal—that can also be helpful.
 The data can inspire you into action as you work toward improving your pace and increasing your endurance.
 There’s nothing like a little self-competition to get you moving.
 Some gadgets even display cheerleader-like messages to nudge you along.
 Keep moving!
 You can do it!

 Treat yourself to a new piece of exercise apparel.